andrewrodgers90/andrewrodgers90/README.md

 ## :keyboard: Software Engineering :keyboard:

+#### <a href="https://github.com/andrewrodgers90/password_generator/tree/main">Python Password Generator</a> - A project to create a simple, random password generator in Python.

 #### <a href="https://github.com/andrewrodgers90/42_libft">École 42: libft</a> - A project about creating a library in C.
 + **Libraries, Makefiles, Header files**